IN MEMORIAM: Prof. J. Leon Lebowitz

 J. Leon Lebowitz, the brilliant and well-loved professor of law, passed away peacefully at home on January 11 at age 98.

 Professor Lebowitz became a member of the Texas Law faculty in 1956.
-For nearly four decades he educated and guided thousands of aspiring Texas lawyers on the Forty Acres before his retirement in August of 1993.
+For over four decades he educated and guided thousands of aspiring Texas lawyers on the Forty Acres.
+Though he formally retired as the Joseph C. Hutcheson Professor Emeritus in Law in August of 1993, Prof. Lebowitz continued as an instructor at UT through May of 2000.

 “We are ever grateful to Professor Lebowitz for imparting his love of the law and learning to our alumni,” remarked Dean Ward Farnsworth.
 “He was well-known amongst colleagues and friends for his humility and kindness, as well as his scholarship.”